php-fig/fig-standards/CONTRIBUTING.md

 # Merge & Access Policy

-All Editors, Coordinators and Sponsors of specifications in draft & review stage have access to push to this (php-fig/fig-standards) repository; subject to secretary discretion
+All Editors, Sponsors and WG members of specifications in draft & review stage have access to push to this (php-fig/fig-standards) repository; subject to secretary discretion

-All Editors, Coordinators and Sponsors of specifications have push access to utility and interface repositories and retrain this even after acceptance; subject to secretary discretion.
+All Editors and Sponsors of specifications have push access to utility and interface repositories and retrain this even after acceptance; subject to secretary discretion.

 The master branch of all repositories are protected and therefore cannot be forced pushed to.